afraenkel/DSC180B-DS-Capstone/course-information/syllabus.md

 improve the quality of your citations.
 You are also encouraged to ask course staff for guidance, when unsure!

+On each of the checkpoints, the content-similarity feature is visible upon submission to help you better learn to quote and paraphrase sources.
+Remember, you should be using outside sources and you should be citing them!
+On the final project, the content-similarity feature will be turned off.

 Of course, following the [UCSD Policy on Integrity of Scholarship](http://academicintegrity.ucsd.edu/process/policy.html) is required in this course.
 Ignorance of the rules will not excuse you